 The family-owned Kotiharju Sauna is today managed by Risto and Merja Holopainen.
 The sauna was renovated in 1999 with financial support from the Helsinki Culture Capital Foundation.

-Customers range from the neighbourhood regulars to bachelor parties and students and teachers from the nearby university premises.
+Customers range from neighbourhood regulars to bachelor parties and students and teachers from the nearby university premises.

 At Kotiharju, there is room for 20 – 30 bathers on the uppermost benches, where the heat and steam (löyly) are the best and hottest.

 If you like it less warm, there is more room on the lower benches.
-In practice, löyly means pouring some water on the hot stones – there is a water tap on the stove (kiuas).
+In practice, löyly means pouring water on the hot stones – a water tap on the stove (kiuas).
 The old rule is that whoever sits in the hottest place gets to decide whether or not to make more löyly.

 No reservations, no hurry.
 Enjoy your stay as long as you like.
-Towels and non-alcoholic refreshments available.
+Towels and non-alcoholic refreshments are available.